marrocamp/CypherX/Configuration.md

 Number of strikes (incorrect password attempts) a player will receive.
         * `enabled: true`
 Toggle the strike system on/off.
+        * `action: kick`
+What happens when a player passes the strike amount?
+Valid options are kick and banip.

 * **registration:**
     * `enabled: true`